tanvirmahdad/tanvirmahdad.github.io/_includes/homepage-text.md

+{% include alert note="I will be joining at X University." %}

 I am pursuing my Ph.D. in Computer Science and Engineering at [Texas A&M University](https://www.tamu.edu/index.html){:target="_blank"} in college station, Texas, USA.
 I am working under the supervision of [Dr. Nitesh Saxena](https://nsaxena.engr.tamu.edu){:target="_blank"} at [SPIES Lab](https://spies.engr.tamu.edu){:target="_blank"}.
 I began my Ph.D. studies in the fall of 2019.
 Prior to that, I completed my undergraduate degree at Bangladesh University of Engineering and Technology (BUET) in Dhaka, Bangladesh.